Your expert guide to spending 1 amazing day in Valencia

 busy modern museum room full of bright lights that are reflected in the floor - in centre is a circular display with modern appliances such as a vacuum, washing machine and fridge. car reflected on left. telephone box on right and on left also a Philips tv color sign

-🗿 This free museum might not be how many choose to spend their one day in the centre of Valencia but it really is fabulous.
+🗿 This free museum might not be how many choose to spend their one day in the centre of Valencia but it really is fabulous and if you enjoy museums, I highly recommend considering it.
 We spent a good few hours here learning about the region’s history from its first inhabitants right up to the extremely moving exhibition about the Spanish Civil War and the thoughtful exhibition about the excesses of the modern world.

 If you’re interested in history and love a museum, I highly recommend carving out a few hours for this place (and it’s free!).